Py-Himanshu-Patel/Learn-PyTest/README.md

     assert True
 ```

-We can remove the error by one of the following ways (first is prefered)

-Here we use only build thus the object do not gets into database.
+We can remove the error by one of the following ways (first is prefered).
+Till now we use only `build` thus the object do not gets into database but using `create` we can save them into test database.

 ```python
 import  pytest